Aesop Prize and Aesop Accolades

-The Aesop Prize and Aesop Accolades are conferred annually by the Children’s Folklore Section of the American Folklore Society upon English language books for children and young adults, both fiction and nonfiction.
+The Aesop Prize and Aesop Accolades are literary awards conferred annually by the Children's Folklore Section of the American Folklore Society upon English language books for children and young adults, both fiction and nonfiction.

-About the Prize
+About the prize

 The Prize and the Accolades are for books published in the previous two years.
 Winners are announced at the annual meeting of the American Folklore Society each October.
 The Prize was first awarded in 1992.
 The Accolades were first awarded in 1993.